F1rst-Unicorn/cinit/doc/README.md

 If the dependencies form a cycle, this is reported before any process is started and cinit terminates.

+Cronjobs are only allowed to depend on other programs.
+Depending on a cronjob is not allowed.
+A cronjob will only run if its timer schedule demands it and all dependencies have completed.

 ## Advanced Features